Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 structure of a database in
 a formal language defined
 by the DBMS.
-See Section 4.3.3.] to use for the different data sets, and indeed it may not be feasible to define a unified set of schema, so diverse are the data and so rapidly are new data sets being acquired.
+See Section 4.3.3.] to use for the different data sets, and indeed it may not be feasible to define a unified set of schema, as the data may be diverse and new data sets may be getting acquired continuously.
 Furthermore, the way we organize the data may vary according to our intended purpose.
 Are we interested in geographic, temporal, or thematic relationships among different entities?
-Each type of analysis may require a different organization.
+Each type of analysis may require a different way of organizing.

-For these reasons, a common storage solution is to first load all data into a large NoSQL database.
+For these reasons, a common storage solution may be to first load all data into a large NoSQL database.
 This approach makes all data available via a common (albeit limited) query interface.
 Researchers can then extract from this database the specific elements that are of interest for their